terrance74liang/UI-R1/README.md

 ##### Todo

-1. 7B may be opposite.
+- [ ] Performance on 7B may be opposite.
-2. Planning may be opposite.
+- [ ] Performance on Planning may be opposite.
 The author predicts that Fast Grounding, Slow Planning.
-3. The checkpoints of UI-R1-3B-DAST and UI-R1-3B-Nothink will be released soon.
+- [ ] The checkpoints of UI-R1-3B-DAST and UI-R1-3B-Nothink will be released soon.
 The updated paper will come soon.

 ## Setup